US Shatters Quarterly Records in Energy Storage Deployment

 III.
 The Resilient Rebound and Unfulfilled Projections:

-After experiencing consecutive quarterly declines, the energy storage market witnessed a remarkable rebound in Q2.
-Vanessa Witte, senior analyst with Wood Mackenzie’s energy storage team, attributed this rebound to the realization of delayed projects, primarily caused by supply chain issues.
+After experiencing consecutive quarterly declines, the energy storage market witnessed a rebound in Q2.
+Vanessa Witte, senior analyst with Wood Mackenzie’s energy storage team, attributed this rebound to delayed projects finally completed initially caused by supply chain issues.
 However, despite the record-breaking quarter, the projected pipeline did not fully materialize, with over 2 GW pushed back.
-This highlights the ongoing challenges within the industry that need to be addressed for sustained growth.

 IV.
 Community, Commercial, and Industrial Installations: